iherman/jquery.toc/README.md

 * `@data-tochidden`: sets the initial visibility of the TOC; by default it is visible (and can be toggled by clicking on it).
 By adding this attribute the TOC is initially invisible (only the title is displayed).
 * `@data-tocmaxlevel=N`: sets the "depth" of the TOC.
 	* in the ["headers" version](#header): the value of 1,2,3,4, or 5 sets the maximum depth used.
 Setting it to the value of "1" means that only the `h2` element is used; a value of "5" means that all headers will be included until `h6` (the default case).
 If the value is "0", the TOC generation is switched off altogether.
 	* in the ["sections" version](#section): the value of 1,2,3,4, or 5 sets the maximum depth used.
-Setting it to the value of "1" means that only the top level `<section>` or `<main>` element is considered; value of "5" means that all `<section>`-s until depth of 5 are used (default).
+Setting it to the value of "1" means that only the top level `<section>` element is considered; value of "5" means that all `<section>`-s until depth of 5 are used (default).
 If the value is "0", the TOC generation is switched off altogether.